Know how to apply the correct charge to moderate heat and prevent overcharge.

 The charge algorithm for NiMH is similar to NiCd with the exception that NiMH is more complex.
-The NDV method to measure full charge shows only a faint voltage drop, especially when charging at less than 0.5C.
-A hot battery or one with mismatched cells works against the already minute voltage drop.
+Negative Delta V to detect full charge is faint, especially when charging at less than 0.5C.
+A mismatched or hot pack reduces the symptoms further.

-The NDV in a NiMH charger must respond to a voltage drop of 5mV per cell.
-To assure reliable charging, NiMH chargers must include electronic filtering to compensate for noise and voltage fluctuations induced by the battery and the charger.
-Modern chargers achieve this by combining NDV, voltage plateau, delta temperature (dT/dt), temperature threshold and time-out timers into the full-charge detection algorithm.
-These “or-gates” utilize whatever comes first depending on battery condition.
-Many chargers include a 30-minute topping charge of 0.1C to add a few percentage points of extra charge.
+NDV in a NiMH charger should respond to a voltage drop of 5mV per cell or less.
+This requires electronic filtering to compensate for noise and voltage fluctuations induced by the battery and the charger.
+Well-designed NiMH chargers include NDV, voltage plateau, delta temperature (dT/dt), temperature threshold and time-out timers into the full-charge detection algorithm.
+These “or-gates” utilize whatever comes first.
+Many chargers include a 30-minute topping charge of 0.1C to boost the capacity by a few percentage points.

-Chargers utilizing the step-differential or other aggressive charge methods achieve a capacity gain of about six percent over a more basic charger, an increase that is not possible without stressful overcharge.
-Although a higher capacity is desirable, filling the battery to the brim has a negative effect in that it will shorten the overall battery life.
-Rather than achieving the expected 350 to 400 service cycles, the aggressive charger might exhaust the pack after 300 cycles.
+Chargers utilizing the step-differential or other aggressive charge methods achieve a capacity gain of about 6 percent over a more basic charger.
+Although a higher capacity is desirable, filling the battery to the brim adds stress and shortens the overall battery life.
+Rather than achieving the expected 350–400 service cycles, the aggressive charger might exhaust the pack after 300 cycles.

-NiMH cannot absorb overcharge well and the trickle charge is set to around 0.05C.
-In comparison, the older NiCd charger trickle charges at 0.1C, double that rate.
-Differences in trickle charge and the need for a more sensitive full-charge detection render the original NiCd charger unsuitable for NiMH batteries.
-A NiMH in a NiCd charger would overheat, but a NiCd in a NiMH charger does well because the lower trickle charge is also sufficient for NiCd.
+NiMH dislikes overcharge, and the trickle charge is set to around 0.05C.
+NiCd is better at absorbing overcharge and the original NiCd chargers had a trickle charge of 0.1C.
+The differences in trickle charge current and the need for more sensitive full-charge detection render the original NiCd charger unsuitable for NiMH batteries.
+A NiMH in a NiCd charger would overheat, but a NiCd in a NiMH charger functions well.
+Modern chargers accommodate both battery systems.

-The same scenario occurs if the battery has lost capacity due to aging and can only hold half the capacity.
-In essence, this battery has electrically shrunk to half size while the fixed timer is programmed to apply a 100 percent charge without regard for the battery condition.
-In most cases an overcharge will heat the battery, but this is not always the case.
-A poorly designed NiMH charger is capable of overcharging a battery without heat buildup.
-At a sufficiently low charge rate, NiMH can remain totally cool and yet suffer from overcharge.
+The same scenario occurs if the battery has lost capacity and can only hold half the charge.
+In essence, this battery has shrunk to half the size while the fixed timer is programmed to apply a 100 percent charge without regard for battery condition.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.